JuliaBehling/Final_Project/README.md

 ### Dashboard
 Google Slides Link:https://docs.google.com/presentation/d/1YJOw8q1KYfBv2fAENZplOx05uxCUmpCh1kpV7dWSmP0/edit?usp=sharing
+Tableau Dashboard Link:
-We will be creating a dashboard using Tableau's dashboard and storyboard features.
-There will be a clear progression through the dashboard that will tell the story of the project and the analysis we have done.
-We will include the visualizations created during the analysis portion of the project.
-Graphs will be interactive in that the user may hover over data points to see their individual data.
-Users will also be able to zoom into the maps that display each wildfire location.
-The map will also be able to switch from fire data points to fire station location points.
+We created our dashboard using Tableau's dashboard and storyboard features.
+There is a clear progression through the dashboard that tells the story of the project and the analysis we have done.
+We used Tableau to create maps of wildfires and wildfire prevention resources to compare.
+Maps and graphs are interactive in that the user may highlight or click on data points to see their individual data (e.g. fire size, fire facilities per county).
+The dashboard progresses from maps to graphs that give further context and analysis points.

 # GitHub
 ## Description of Communication Protocols: